What Every Library Board Member or Trustee Should Know About Programming

 Because your library's goals undoubtedly differ from other libraries, programming will also.
 If you don't have an intimate understanding of your community's needs as reflected in your strategic goals, it can make it very difficult to plan successful programming.

 Intent is an important factor in defining library programming.
-To protect our customers from private interests (from MLMs to politicking and everything in between) AND ensure library programming reflects observable community needs, library staff should originate an idea or plan a program in concert with library partners.
+To protect our customers from private interests (from MLMs to politicking and many points between) AND ensure library programming reflects observable community needs, library staff should originate an idea or plan a program in concert with library partners.

 For example, library staff members might notice their community's growing interest in using essential oils for health and wish to offer a workshop.
 A library staff member might seek an unbiased expert first, but finding none turn to an expert affiliated with a particular company (with a "no sales" caveat, one would hope!)
 Intent is key here.
 Tricky, but important.
 This makes it a different program than if a salesperson calls and wants to present a workshop unprompted in order to bolster sales, even if the content is similar.

 The more successful programming a library undertakes, the more you'll notice self-interested folks wanting to present, from self-published authors to direct salespeople.
-Develop a firm precedent now to save yourself angst down the road.
+Develop a firm precedent now to save yourself angst.
 Decide now how you'll respond to requests!
 (Allowing community members to use your meeting spaces for offerings unaffiliated with the library can be a great compromise.)
 (Oh, and if you don't already have one, a program proposal form can be a great tool.)

 Why is programming important?